totiffany/totiffany.github.io/_posts/2018-02-21-placeholder.md

 So using what I’d learned about a year ago I decided to take it one step further and open my own Etsy shop!
 It's called [Gem State Co](https://www.etsy.com/shop/GemStateCo/). and I sell sliced geode and druzy necklaces.
 Learning the ins and outs of Etsy has been a hobby in itself.
 Ordering materials, creating the product, photographing, editing, and creating listings is a ton of work, but I’ve really enjoyed it all.

-I didn't expect much to happen with it, but in the year since I opened my shop I've managed to sell out of nearly every necklace.
-The whole experience has taught me I need to stop being afraid to try new things!
+I didn't expect much to happen with it, but in the year since I opened my shop I've managed to sell out of nearly every necklace!
+The whole experience has taught me I need to stop being afraid to try new things.
 Life is too short to worry that I won't be good enough at something to not give it a shot.
 And the best way to learn is by just diving in and figuring things out along the way.

-So in the spirit of that I'm still trying out new things.
-I recently bought the materials for and created a macrame wall hanging and might add a few of those to the shop as well.
+In the spirit of that I'm still trying out new things.
+I recently created a macrame wall hanging and loved the creative process that went into that.
+If all goes well I'll add some macrame pieces to my shop as well.

+What about you?
+I'd love to hear about the creative hobby to turn to when you find yourself in a rut.